kornelhowil/CLIPGaussian/4D/README.md

 ```shell
 sh install_and_prepare_env.sh
 ```
-It should clone D-MiSo model and create `dmiso` env using conda.
+It should clone D-MiSo model and create `dmiso` env using conda and additional install `requirements.txt`
 ```
 <CLIPGaussian>
 |---4D